-I kept seeing this infant who needed me to do everything, and then she became an independent child.
+I kept seeing this infant who needed me to do everything, and then she became independent.

-That child talked to me, wanted me around all the time, and then turned into a teenager who thought mom knew nothing.
+That child talked to me, always wanted me around, and then turned into a teenager who thought mom knew nothing.

 She concluded this only a short while before planning to leave here and move out of my house.

-This is new… Out of all the things I have thought about during this parenting journey, this is the one I like the least.
+This is new… Out of everything I have thought about during this parenting journey, this is the one I like the least.

-I know there are even more “new” and exciting things in her life.
+I know her life has even more “new” and exciting things.

 And that’s the thing… it is her life.

-I may have spent 18 years keeping her safe, making sure she was fed, learning to tie her shoes, teaching her to drive, helping her navigate adolescent love, and making it through all the new things.
+I may have spent 18 years keeping her safe, ensuring she was fed, learning to tie her shoes, teaching her to drive, helping her navigate adolescent love, and making it through all the new things.

 I just realized (or maybe remembered) how it feels to be at that age when all these expectations are new.